-The cases described above demonstrate that disciplinary as well as criminal proceedings are frequently used against lawyers in ways which are contrary to the independence of the legal profession and which appear to amount to harassment or reprisals for the proper exercise of their professional duties, and to identification with the causes of the lawyers' clients, contrary to international standards on the independence of lawyers.
+The cases describe above demonstrate that disciplinary as well as criminal proceedings are frequently used against lawyers in ways which are contrary to the independence of the legal profession and which appear to amount to harassment or reprisals for the proper exercise of their professional duties, and to identification with the causes of the lawyers' clients, contrary to international standards on the independence of lawyers.
 It appears that in many cases lawyers are targeted inappropriately for disciplinary action for defending their clients zealously and for seeking to protect their human rights.
 In others, they are subjected to sanctions as a result of exercise of their freedom of expression.
-Abusive disciplinary proceedings undermine the independence of the profession and transform the role of the Bar Association from one of regulating and upholding standards of the profession, into an instrument of intimidation and retaliation against lawyers who defend human rights.
-The role of the Bar Association in disciplinary proceedings is particularly worrying as it contributes to cleansing the profession of some of its most qualified members whose alleged misconduct is often not only in accordance with professional ethics, but also a necessary exercise of their responsibility to vigorously defend their clients.
+Abusive disciplinary proceedings undermine independence of the profession and transform the role of the Bar Association in regulating and upholding standards the profession, into an instrument of intimidation and retaliation against lawyers who defend human rights.
+The role of the Collegium in disciplinary proceedings is particularly worrying as it contributes to cleansing the profession of some of its most qualified members whose main alleged misconduct is often not only ethical, but also a necessary exercise of their responsibility to vigorously defend their clients.

 In this regard, the ICJ recalls that it is lawyers' duty to "defend their clients' interests zealously" and lawyers may be called upon to make strongly worded or challenging arguments as part of the adversarial process.
-According to the CCBE Opinion No. (2013) 16 on the relationship between judges and lawyers, adopted by the Consultative Council of European Judges on 13-15 November 2013, "A lawyer shall, while maintaining due respect and courtesy towards the court, defend the interests of the client honourably and fearlessly without regard to the lawyer's own interests or to any consequences to him- or herself or to any other person.
+181 According to the CCBE Opinion no. (2013) 16 on the relationship between judges and lawyers, adopted by the Consultative Council of European Judges on 13-15 November 2013, "A lawyer shall, while maintaining due respect and courtesy towards the court, defend the interests of the client honourably and fearlessly without regard to the lawyer's own interests or to any consequences to him- or herself or to any other person.
 A lawyer shall never knowingly give false or misleading information to the court."

 Sanctions against lawyers for exercising their freedom of expression have been imposed in a number of cases, and constitute not only a human rights violation, but an undermining of the administration and rule of law.
 Under international law and standards, lawyers, like other individuals, enjoy the right to freedom of expression, including in regard to their professional role.
 Protection of lawyers' right to freedom of expression safeguards the important public function played by lawyers in a democratic society to comment on matters related to the rule of law and the administration of justice.
-The UN Basic Principles on the Role of Lawyers specify that lawyers ". . . shall have the right to take part in public discussion of matters concerning the law, the administration of justice and the promotion and protection of human rights . . . " The European Court of Human Rights has emphasized that lawyers are entitled to comment in public on the administration of justice, provided that their criticism does not overstep certain bounds, based on principles of dignity, honour, integrity, and respect for the fair administration of justice.
-In light of this, disbarment of lawyers for remarks made both in court and in other venues, regarding matters of public interest such as human rights in detention, fair trial, or the independence of the judiciary, are likely to violate the lawyers' freedom of expression.
+The UN Basic Principles on the Role of Lawyers specify that lawyers "...shall have the right to take part in public discussion of matters concerning the law, the administration of justice and the